-AARP Eye Center
+AARP Hearing Center

 Background

 Dodd-Frank Mortgage provisions: The Dodd-Frank Act (Dodd-Frank) included important mortgage provisions to protect consumers, the mortgage market, and the U.S. economy.
-Most important, lenders must evaluate whether the consumer can reasonably repay the mortgage.
-This determination must be based on a payment schedule that fully amortizes the loan.
-The creditor must document and verify the following information about the consumer:

 Mortgage servicing: Mortgage servicers are companies that collect borrower payments and distribute them to lenders.
 They also handle customer service, loan modifications, collections, and foreclosure.
-The Consumer Financial Protection Bureau has identified several problems in the mortgage servicing industry in conducting oversight.
+The Consumer Financial Protection Bureau has identified several problems in the mortgage servicing industry in terms of conducting oversight.
 These include:

 - failing to provide borrowers with the information needed to avoid foreclosure;